dhenne/aws-cdk-fargate-aurora-wordpress-example/Readme.md

 [![Build Status](https://github.com/codecentric/spring-boot-admin/workflows/build/badge.svg)](https://github.com/codecentric/spring-boot-admin/actions)

-# aws cdk fargate aurora wordpress example
+# aws cdk fargate aurora serverless wordpress example

 This repository is an example showing how to deploy wordpress to aws fargate with ALBv2,aurora serverless and elastic file system (EFS) using the aws cdk.